 On February 11, 1963, Sylvia Plath killed herself with cooking gas at the age of 30.
 Two years later Ariel, a collection of some of her last poems, was published; this was followed by Crossing the Water and Winter Trees in 1971.
 In 1981, The Collected Poems appeared, edited by Ted Hughes, for which she was posthumously awarded a Pulitzer Prize.

-To this day, Sylvia Plath's writings continue to inspire and provoke, although it is unlikely she would have been so
+To this day, Sylvia Plath's writings continue to inspire and provoke, although, as with her contemporary figures like Marilyn Monroe, it is unlikely she would have become so

 Read critical essay by Nadeem Azam entitled Ted Hughes: A Talented Murderer.